michal-franc/simple-api-example/README.md

   - Ideally i would call the attributes 'ExternalPayment' and our main object InternalPayment - or figure out a different terminilogoy on how to differentatie beetwen them - int he form3 api reference i found that you fetch the payment using guid id not the 'integer' or stirng one

 ### Things I would do with more time
+- [ ] add diagram for the 'better' architecture with description
+- [ ] add validator unit tests examples
 - [ ] add license file
+- [ ] asciicinema animations
-- [ ] limit list payments to 10 records
+- [ ] limit list payments to 10 records - to block too big requests
   - [ ] paging
   - [ ] filters
 - [ ] compression and caching of requests